Lee Grant

 BirthdayOct 31, 1926

 BiographyLee Grant (born Lyova Haskell Rosenthal; October 31, during the mid-1920s) is an American actress, documentarian, and director.
-In a career spanning over seven decades, she won an Academy Award, two Primetime Emmy Awards, and a Directors Guild of America Award, in addition to nominations for five Golden Globe Awards.
+In a career spanning over eight decades, she won an Academy Award, two Primetime Emmy Awards, and a Directors Guild of America Award, in addition to nominations for five Golden Globe Awards.
 She is one of the last surviving actors of the Hollywood blacklist era.

 Grant transitioned to directing in the 1980s, focusing on documentaries and television films.
 She won the Directors Guild of America Award for Nobody’s Child (1986) while her film Down and Out in America (1986) tied for the Academy Award for Best Documentary Feature, making her the only Academy Award-winning actor to direct an Academy Award-winning documentary.
 She continued directing into the 2000s while occasionally making acting appearances.